tpaschalis/tpaschalis.github.io/_posts/2017-11-09-wil-from-addo17.markdown

 * Dev Ops in Government
 * Modern Infrastructure and Monitoring

-One of the refreshing and interesting things was their 'no vendor pitch' policy.
+One of the refreshing things was their 'no vendor pitch' policy.
 I felt that most of the speakers were actual DevOps practitioners, and not some guy/gal from the Marketing Department that showed up with a scripted monologue to sell software licenses.
 I would prefer a sprinkle of more in-depth technical talks, but I'm pretty sure it was a great decision.
 Also, most of the presenters were kind enough to hang out in the Slack channels, chat with the community and try to answer questions afterwards.
-But enough with sounding like a promoter, this post is to share What I Learned!
+But enough with sounding like a promoter; this post is to share What I Learned!

 I tried to keep up with a couple of tracks when they were live, and then VOD whatever else sounded interesting, so I focused on *DevSecOps*, *Modern Infrastructure* and *CI/CD*.